Olympics gymnastics coach kills himself after being charged - WTMJ

 Associated Press

 LANSING, Mich.
-(AP) — A former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar killed himself Thursday, hours after being charged with turning his Michigan gym into a hub of human trafficking by coercing girls to train and then abusing them.
+(AP) — A former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar killed himself Thursday, hours after being charged with turning his Michigan gym into a hub of human trafficking by coercing girls to train and then abusing them, authorities said.

-John Geddert faced 24 charges that could have carried years in prison had he been convicted.
-He was supposed to appear in an Eaton County court, near Lansing, but his body was found at a rest area along Interstate 96, according to state police.
+John Geddert was supposed to appear in an Eaton County court, near Lansing.
+His body was found at a rest area along Interstate 96, according to state police.
+No other details were immediately released.

 “This is a tragic end to a tragic story for everyone involved,” Michigan Attorney General Dana Nessel said.

-Nessel earlier announced that Geddert was charged with a bushel of crimes, including sexual assault, human trafficking and running a criminal enterprise.
+Nessel earlier announced that Geddert was charged with two dozen crimes, including sexual assault, human trafficking and running a criminal enterprise.
 The charges were the latest fallout from the sexual abuse scandal involving Nassar, a former Michigan State University sports doctor now in prison.

-Geddert, 63, wasn’t arrested and transported to court.
-Rather, Nessel’s office allowed him to show up on his own.

-“We had no indication that Geddert intended to flee or hurt himself or others.
-We had been in contact with his attorney and were assured of his cooperation,” Nessel spokeswoman Kelly Rossman-McKinney said.

 Among the charges, Geddert was accused of lying to investigators in 2016 when he denied ever hearing complaints about Nassar.
 But the bulk of the case against him involved his gym in Dimondale and how he treated the young athletes whose families paid to have them train under him.